-The records that companies should keep vary based on the regulations they are required to comply with and the jurisdiction they are operating in.
+The types of records that companies should keep vary based on the regulations they are required to comply with and the jurisdiction they are operating in.
 However, the primary objective of maintaining these records is to ensure that the company can provide a comprehensive audit trail of identification to help prevent identity theft and tracking if one of its clients comes under investigation.
-The types of records that need to be collected can be summarized as follows;
+The types of records that need to be collected can be summarized as follows:

 How to Keep Customer Identity and Transactions Records?

-In addition, companies have a responsibility to ensure that records held outside their home country meet the same record-keeping requirements.
-After the records are requested by the relevant law enforcement authorities and are subject to ongoing investigations, the records should be retained until the firm is notified by the relevant authority that the case has been closed.
-However, suppose a firm has not been notified of an ongoing investigation within five years of making a statement.
-In that case, records can often be destroyed in accordance with normal local jurisdiction record-keeping procedures while still adhering to identity fraud prevention measures.
+Once law enforcement authorities request records for ongoing investigations, the records should be retained until the relevant authority informs the firm that the case has been closed.
+However, suppose a firm has not been notified of an ongoing investigation within five years of submitting the statement.
+In that case, the records can be destroyed in accordance with normal local jurisdiction record-keeping procedures while still adhering to identity fraud prevention measures.

 Sanction Scanner offers comprehensive solutions to help companies comply with AML regulations which is critical for identity fraud.
-With Sanction Scanner's AML Name Screening solution, companies create reports of your query results with structured data after scanning their customers on lists such as PEP, Sanction, Watchlist.
-All up-to-date information about the scanned person can be viewed in the report.
-In addition, during the audit process of companies, old queries can be viewed, reviewed at any time, and these reports can be presented to the regulators as evidence during the audit process, demonstrating robust identity verification.
+With Sanction Scanner's AML Name Screening solution, companies can easily create reports of their query results with structured data after scanning their customers on lists such as PEP, Sanction, and Watchlist.
+The report contains all up-to-date information about the scanned person and can be presented to regulators as evidence during the audit process, demonstrating robust identity verification.

-Likewise, thanks to the Transaction Monitoring software sends an immediate alert to the compliance team for any suspicious transaction while scanning customer transactions, assisting in identifying potential cases of identity theft.
+Moreover, the Transaction Monitoring software sends an immediate alert to the compliance team for any suspicious transaction while scanning customer transactions, assisting in identifying potential cases of identity theft.
 After examining these alerts, the compliance team can report them and show them to the relevant institutions as evidence if a suspicious transaction is detected.
-Reach us today to discover Sanction Scanner's enhanced AML software can help companies streamline their compliance efforts and ensure that they meet all record-keeping requirements.
+Sanction Scanner's enhanced AML software can help companies streamline their compliance efforts and ensure that they meet all record-keeping requirements.
 Contact Sanction Scanner today to learn more about their solutions.